Wisconsin Youth Voter Registration

-The Wisconsin Civic Learning Coalition is partnering with The Civic Health of Wisconsin Initiative and the League of Women Voters to support school-based voter registration across Wisconsin.
+The Wisconsin Civic Learning Coalition is partnering with The Civic Health of Wisconsin Initiative, the League of Women Voters Wisconsin, and The Civics Center to support school-based voter registration across Wisconsin.

 Take the High School Voter Registration Pledge